Gloria Duffy: Civil Rights, Equity and Justice

-Duffy began her work on equity and justice by volunteering for Wilson Riles in his campaign for CA State Superintendent of Public Instruction, while in high school in 1970.
+Duffy began her work on equity and justice by volunteering for Wilson Riles in his campaign for California State Superintendent of Public Instruction, while in high school in 1970.
 Riles was the first African-American to win statewide elected office in California.

 In 1972, as a college freshman, she travelled to what was then Rhodesia, in Southern Africa, to study the attitudes of the white minority in Rhodesia and the prospect for majority rule.
 She turned the interviews for her academic research into a four-part series of articles for The Occidental Weekly, arguing that the hardline and racist white attitudes she documented would lead to conflict and violence.
 The series, titled "The Country that Doesn't Exist," won a Los Angeles Press Club student journalism award, in 1974.

 In 1987, she co-founded the World Forum of Silicon Valley, based in San Jose, to host dialogue among different communities about global issues.
-Duffy served as the first board president until 1993, followed by Santa Clara County Municipal Court Judge Jerome Nadler.
+Duffy was the first board president until 1993, followed by Santa Clara County Municipal Court Judge Jerome Nadler.
 The organization was incorporated into the Commonwealth Club in 1997.

 Beginning in 2020, Duffy initiated and coordinates an Equity and Justice Task Force at the Commonwealth Club.

-Mediation and Conflict Resolution
+Mediation and conflict resolution

-Duffy has served as a mediator and in conflict resolution initiatives including a 1998 effort working, together with Stanford colleagues Alexander Dallin and Gail Lapidus and Ambassador James Goodby, with the national security advisors to the presidents of Armenia, Azerbaijan and Georgia to build trust and reduce hostility among the three countries.
-Participants from the Caucasus countries included Gerard Libaridian, national security advisor to Armenian President Levan Ter Petrossian; Archil Gedgesidze, national security advisor to Georgian President Eduard Shevardnadze, and the national security advisor to President Heydar Aliyev of Azerbaijan.
+Duffy has been a mediator and in conflict resolution initiatives including a 1998 effort working, together with Stanford colleagues Alexander Dallin and Gail Lapidus and Ambassador James Goodby, with the national security advisors to the presidents of Armenia, Azerbaijan and Georgia to build trust and reduce hostility among the three countries.
+Participants from the Caucasus countries included Gerard Libaridian, national security advisor to Armenian President Levon Ter-Petrosyan; Archil Gegeshidze, national security advisor to Georgian President Eduard Shevardnadze, and the national security advisor to President Heydar Aliyev of Azerbaijan.

 In 1997, as president of the Guadalupe River Park and Gardens Corporation in San Jose, she brought together environmental activists and public agencies at odds over environmental mitigation of a flood control project on the Guadalupe River, leading to a resolution of the issues and forward progress in the flood control project and creating the Guadalupe River Park.

-Board Service, Board Leadership, Professional Committees, Advisory Boards
+Board service, board leadership, professional committees, advisory boards

-Duffy has served as a trustee, chair of the board, president of the board, director and advisory board member of some two dozen organizations nationally and locally in the Bay Area.
+Duffy has been a trustee, chair of the board, president of the board, director and advisory board member of some two dozen organizations nationally and locally in the Bay Area.
 These include the Boards of Directors of: